lraszewski/wiki-socks/README.md

 ## Empty Investigations

-Several investigations that were scrapped contained no sockpuppet contributions.
+Several investigations that were scraped contained no sockpuppet contributions.
 Either the banned sockpuppets made none, or these contributions no longer appear on their user contributions page.
 A list of these 984 investigations is included in `empty-investigations.txt`.

 ## Problematic Investigations